 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to sodium oxybate, or if you are also using another sedative or hypnotic medicine (such as Ambien®, Phenergan®, Seconal®, or Xanax®), or if you have a rare metabolism disorder called succinic semialdehyde dehydrogenase deficiency.
+Do not use this medicine if you have had an allergic reaction to sodium oxybate or if you have succinic semialdehyde dehydrogenase deficiency.
+Do not use this medicine if you also take another sedative or hypnotic medicine (such as alprazolam, clonazepam, diazepam, Ambien®, Phenergan®, Seconal®, Xanax®).
+Do not drink alcohol while you are using this medicine.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.